Maria Oliva Bonaldo: Early life and education

-She was educated in a school of the religious congregation of the Canossians until she was 14.
+Bonaldo was educated in a school of the religious congregation of the Canossians until she was 14.
 Then, she went to school in Venice, where she obtained a teaching diploma in 1910.

 Teacher

 Maria Oliva was sent to a primary school in Castello di Godego, Italy, for her first teaching assignment.
 She redistributed part of her salary to the poor, whom she called "Jesus," and began attending mass every morning.

 In 1911, she became engaged to Mario Melli, a young Venetian painter.